hamidreza2005/laravel-api-error-handler/README.md

 ### :raising_hand: Contributing
 If you find an issue, or have a better way to do something, feel free to open an issue , or a pull request.

-### :exclamation: Security
-If you discover any security related issues, please email `h.r.hassani@outlook.com` instead of using the issue tracker.